Hello bank! : BNP Paribas creates a pan-European digital brand

+“We are developing Consorsbank into a fully fledged digital retail bank,” says Lutz Diederichs, country head for BNP Paribas in Germany.
 Hello bank! is by no means the beginning and end of BNP Paribas’ digital strategy, however.
 One of the group’s favourite acquisitions in recent years is Nickel, bought in 2017 and branch-free, although so far not primarily distributed digitally.
 (It has risen to prominence through a clever alliance with France’s ubiquitous tobacconists, reaching one million customers in August, and is already profitable through the fees it charges).

 In France, the blue-daubed Hello bank! occupies a mid-point between orange-tinged Nickel’s no frills and no overdraft offering, and the higher-end green-branded BNP Paribas product, which has its own digital strategy.

 “The traditional bank has already turned into a mobile bank,” insists retail chief operating officer of retail banking Sophie Heller.

 There is a similarly tiered approach in Belgium, where customers are automatically redirected to the green bank when they reach 28, in the expectation that they will then have a greater need for expertise and perhaps branch visits as they build wealth to invest and to buy a home.